-Each student who requests financial assistance from St. Lawrence is expected to apply for any federal and state scholarship and grant assistance for which he or she may be eligible.
+Each student who requests financial assistance from St. Lawrence is expected to apply for any federal and state scholarship and grant assistance for which they may be eligible.
 Federal and state grants are resources that do not have to be repaid.
 Federal and state grants for which students may be eligible include:

 - Federal Supplemental Education Opportunity Grants (SEOG): Under this program, the federal government makes funds available to St. Lawrence to assign to students.
 Priority for these funds is given to Federal Pell Grant recipients.
 A student's financial-aid package may include both Federal Pell Grant and SEOG funds.
 The amount of an award will vary depending on when you apply, your level of need and St. Lawrence University's funding level.
 There is no guarantee every eligible student will be able to receive a SEOG.